Do you enjoy jumping on a trampoline or rebounding? In this article, you’ll learn the negative side effects of rebounding.

 If you already suffer from hypertension (high blood pressure) or are at risk for it because of existing conditions like diabetes or age factors, be careful about overdoing your rebounder exercise routine.
 If your doctor has told you not to do certain types of exercise due to your health history, stay away from rebounding; long-term overexertion can be dangerous for anyone with hypertension.

 Glaucoma Or Other Vision Issues

-Another important thing to note is that rebounders have been known to cause increased pressure in the eye, a serious condition called glaucoma.
+Another essential thing to note is that rebounders have been known to cause increased pressure in the eye, a severe condition called glaucoma.
 Glaucoma can lead to irreversible vision loss and can be caused by a build-up of pressure in your eyes (called intraocular or intraorbital pressure).
 It’s important to keep this in mind if you have glaucoma or other eye issues—even if you don’t, it’s still worth considering.

 If you’re pregnant, rebounding is not recommended because it can cause miscarriage or premature birth.
 It may also affect the baby’s development in utero, leading to birth defects later on.
 Of course, exercise is generally considered good for pregnant women—but not rebounding.

 If you’re still craving a workout similar to rebounding but doesn’t come with these risks (and doesn’t require a trampoline), consider other forms of aerobic exercise like running and swimming instead.